 Learning to drive can happen on many levels.
 My first insights into the art perhaps came when my folks started buying me those fabulous ‘Matchbox’ cardboard, ‘glue and play’ roadways, with realistic details printed onto them, such as dotted lines and directive markings.
 Manoeuvring my toy cars and commercials about the printed vistas without clipping kerbs, etc, became something of an art.

-Moving on, timewise, the next stage in training was a Matchbox ‘Steer n Go’, a plastic contoured revolving roadway disc with a magnet attached to a spring-loaded arm pressing against the underside.
-This arm could be moved in an arc by using the dash-mounted steering wheel.
-Another magnet was supplied to be attached to the underside of the Matchbox car of choice, which was then placed on the roadway under the influence of the magnet below.
 A turn of the ‘ignition’ key started the disc revolving, with the player now tasked to guide the car along the three-dimensional roadway.
 A gearshift, in actuality a motor speed changer, gave the ‘Steer n Go’ driver the chance to prove high speed prowess, the objective being to keep the car on the road…well, actually, connected to the magnet below.
 It was a great game, giving the seven years old me and my chums a taste of good times to come.

 Of course, the next step toward piloting a proper, driving car came in the form of ‘Scalextric’ slot racing.
 Understanding the different characteristics of front and rear wheel driven cars , the influence of speed on cornering and all kinds of other fun, such as a spot of oil on the track, all helped to train the budding driver’s mind in the ways of motorised propulsion.